-¡Punctuation.Marks! will perform in the 7:50 PM block on Friday, August 14.
+¡Punctuation.Marks! will perform in the 6:00 p.m. block at the HCC Mainstage Theatre on Friday, September 10.

 Previous Countdown Improv Festival appearances